A guide to telematics and black box insurance

 Some telematics devices send out an alert to emergency services if they detect that you have had a serious-impact crash.
 So, they could save your life, as well as your money!

 Accidents & theft

-The GPS signal in installed black boxes can be used to track your car if it is stolen.
-It can also be used to decide who is at fault if you’re in an accident.
+The GPS signal in black boxes can be used to track your car if it’s stolen.
+It can also be used to decide who’s at fault if you’re in an accident.
 Here’s what to do if you’re ever involved in a car accident.

-Will it affect my score if someone else drives my car?
+Will it affect my black box insurance if someone else drives my car?